JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 represent a fixed numeric byte sequence, rather than just an integer value.

+Note that the variable "ans", while set to the value of the last evaluated expression on the command line as shown here, is not automatically set at all during script execution, for efficiency(?).

 Binary and octal literals are also supported::

     julia> 0b10